 Finally, due to a 30-day money back guarantee you can test Buffered risk-free.
 In fact, Buffered even hands out refunds automatically if users don’t use the VPN in the first week!

 Apple TV VPNs: Conclusion

 A VPN service is an absolutely amazing way of getting the most out of an Apple TV device.
-In this article, we have explained everything you need to know about using a VPN with Apple TV.
+In this article, we’ve explained everything you need to know about using a VPN with Apple TV.

-All five of the Best VPNs for Apple TV in this list provide the best levels of service for unblocking more content on your device.
-Every VPN is slightly different, but all are at the very top of the VPN industry and are known to work excellently with an Apple TV.
-We hope that the guides have everything you need to get your VPN working but if you have any questions please don’t hesitate to leave us a comment.
+All five of the best VPNs for Apple TV in this list provide the best levels of service for unblocking more content on your device.
+Each of the VPNs is slightly different, but all of them are at the very top of the VPN industry and are work brilliantly with Apple TV.
+We hope that this guide has everything you need to get your VPN working but if you have any questions please don’t hesitate to leave us a comment.